dyhliang/Leetcode/292-nim-game/NOTES.md

-This problem is easier to solve by finding numbers where I cannot win at all.
+This problem is easier to solve by finding an n value where I cannot win at all.

 This happens when n is a multiple of 4 (or mod 3 == 1), if so, I can never win, as 4's only combinations are: 1,2,1 or 1,3 or 2,2 or 3,1